Trakas66/Minesweeper/ReadMe.md

 Current Issues:
-  Loading games does not work
+  Loading games does not work.
-  Sometimes games end early or not at all
+  Sometimes games end early or not at all.